Balrampur Lok Sabha constituency

-Former PM Shri Atal Bihari Bajpai contested Lucknow by-election in 1955 and came third.
+Former PM Atal Bihari Vajpayee contested Lucknow by-election in 1955 and came third.
 Then in 1957, he contested General Election in three seats.
 He finished fourth in Mathura, second in Lucknow, and won in Balrampur as his first time representing Lok Sabha.
 In 1962, he contested Balrampur and Lucknow, and lost in both the seats.
 In 1967, he contested Balrampur and this time won.